annalyzin/cuttlefish/README.md

 # Limitations

-Cuttlefish attempts to solve a combinatorial NP-hard problem, known as the <a href="https://en.wikipedia.org/wiki/Bin_packing_problem" target="_blank">Bin Packing</a> problem.
-Since Cuttlefish only uses a heuristic (i.e. approximation), there is a chance that the solution generated is not the most optimal.
-However, Culttlefish aims to provide you with an initial guide to visualize your fabric utilization, and hopefully inspire you to arrive at a more optimal solution than anything you'd have thought of while panicking over your sewing project deadlines.

 Below is a list of known limitations.
-If you come across any additional ones, feel free to submit a pull request or fill in this form: <a href="https://forms.gle/MSXG9oHt3z6gwaMh9" target="_blank">https://forms.gle/MSXG9oHt3z6gwaMh9</a>.
+If you come across any additional ones, feel free to raise an issue or fill in this form: <a href="https://forms.gle/MSXG9oHt3z6gwaMh9" target="_blank">https://forms.gle/MSXG9oHt3z6gwaMh9</a>.

-- Unlimited fabric height assumed
-- Tendency to fill upper left hand corners first might result in rectangles lining the left side of the fabric
+- Tendency to leave empty spaces in between rows, especially if there's great variation in rectangles' heights.
+- If you can afford to rotate your rectangles, you need to test the rotated dimensions manually.
+- I'm new to JavaScript and my script is heinous.
+Any advice on organizing the code (e.g. variable scoping) would be much appreciated.

+# Credits

+Cuttlefish was built on top of Mapbox (Copyright 2018, ISC License).
+I also thank both the willing and unwitting people who helped me to test the app:

+- Adele Huang
+- Chin Weicheng
+- Joel Alexander Ng
+- Kenneth Soo
+- Yap Bee Ting